 - Faster, better collaboration.
 Ibexa Platform DXP lets multiple teams collaborate effectively across various types of content and their locations.

 - Streamline content production.
-Editorial Workflows system let you define and automate task within your production and publishing processes.
+The Editorial Workflows system lets you define and automate task within your production and publishing processes.

 - Granular user permissions & roles.
 Restrict publishing permissions to streamline quality control processes for large teams.